 11. Is There An Out Clause?

+Let’s say you’re six months into the contract, and there are absolutely zero changes in ranking or traffic.
+Is there an out clause?
 If so, what does it entail?
 Do you have to have a lack of results?
 Do you have to cancel within a set time period?